katinalynn/collaboration-keyword/collaboration-keyword.md

 We hope that these resources will inspire educators to experiment with collaborative pedagogy, and explore its potential to bring about a more just, equitable, and pleasurable future.

 ## CURATED ARTIFACTS
-(ten resources, each with metadata, a screenshot, and a 150-word annotation)

 ### [B-Social](http://beautifulsocial.org/)
 ![screenshot](collaboration_BSocial.png)